sriharir/sriharir.github.io/_posts/2015-05-18-thecoffeeshop.md

+---
+layout: post
+title: Walk to the Coffee Shop
+---
 We don't appreciate our places enough.
 The same roads I travel through almost every other day in a car, the same pavements, the same inroads.
 All of them seemed like completely different places, while traveling on foot.

 The evening was mildly chilly, and I was with company.
 There were three of us, all of us with no plans for the future, both immediate and long term, and a common consensus to hit the road on foot.
 All of us, lived pretty close to each other and the area was equally well known.
 After being shut out to a remote campus in the middle of nowhere for four months, what I looked forward to in Kochi turned out to be the traffic, the crowd, the sprawling malls and the city lights.
 So the nearest highway, that's where we were headed to.